geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 § Note (u), page 172, line 887.&emsp;*Blends all his victims in one funeral pyre.*

 See Michaud, vol.ii. p.
 892, where he speaks of a Christian knight who singly defended one of the gates of the camp against a crowd of Saracens.
 The Arabian authors compare him to a demon, animated by all the fires of hell.
-An enormous cuirass covered him entirely, arrows, stones, and lances were showered in vain upon hım, destroying all that approached, he seemed himself invulnerable, till at last he fell a victim to the Greek fire—*“Devoré par les flammes, il périt, semblable à ces machines énormes des Chrétiens que les assiégés avaient brûlées sous les murailles de la ville.”* Marin distinguishes this herо as the Count of Bar, to whom his valour had procured the title of the French Achilles.&#160;<a href="#ref04-t" rev="footnote" class="footnote-backref">↩</a>
+An enormous cuirass covered him entirely, arrows, stones, and lances were showered in vain upon him, destroying all that approached, he seemed himself invulnerable, till at last he fell a victim to the Greek fire—*“Devoré par les flammes, il périt, semblable à ces machines énormes des Chrétiens que les assiégés avaient brûlées sous les murailles de la ville.”* Marin distinguishes this herо as the Count of Bar, to whom his valour had procured the title of the French Achilles.&#160;<a href="#ref04-t" rev="footnote" class="footnote-backref">↩</a>

 ## Book V